Addiction psychology: G. Alan Marlatt

+A. Thomas McLellan

 A. Thomas McLellan was born in 1949 in Staten Island, New York.
 He is a professor at the University of Pennsylvania School of Medicine at the Center for Studies of Addiction.
 McLellan serves or has served on editorial boards as a reviewer of medical and scientific journals, and as an advisor to government and non-profit organizations including: the National Practice Laboratory of the American Psychiatric Association, and the World Health Organization.
 He is co-founder and chief executive officer of the Treatment Research Institute located in Philadelphia, Pennsylvania.

 McLellan has conducted decades of research for the efficacy of treatment for substance abuse patients, and is recognized both at the national and international level as an addiction psychologist.
 He is also known for the development of the Addiction Severity Index or ASI and serves as editor-in-chief of the Journal of Substance Abuse Treatment, and the deputy officer of National Drug Control Policy, Research and Evaluation.

+Arnold M. Washton

 Arnold Washton has specialized in addiction since 1975 and is an addiction psychologist known for his work in the development of therapeutic approaches to the treatment of drug and alcohol abuse.
 He is the author of many books and professional journal articles on treatment and addiction.
 He is a lecturer, clinician, researcher, and has served on the advisory committee for the US Food and Drug Administration.
 Washton is the founder and executive director of Recovery Options: a private addiction treatment practice located in New York City and Princeton, New Jersey.

+William L. White

 William L. White is a Senior Research Consultant at Chestnut Health Systems, an addiction counselor, researcher, and writer in the field of addiction for over 45 years.
 He wrote over 400 papers and 18 books.
 He received awards from the National Association of Addiction Treatment Providers (NAATP), the National Council on Alcoholism and Drug Dependence, (NAADAC), the Association of Addiction Professionals, and the American Society of Addiction Medicine (ASAM).